pkorba/image_search/README.md

 # Image Search Bot

-A maubot for Matrix messaging that performs an image search on user's behalf using [DuckDuckGo](https://duckduckgo.com/) or [SearXNG](https://docs.searxng.org/) instance and uploads the best matching result as a response to the user's message.
+A maubot plugin that performs an image search on user's behalf using [DuckDuckGo](https://duckduckgo.com/) or [SearXNG](https://docs.searxng.org/) instance and uploads the best matching result as a response to the user's message.

 ![bot_image_search](https://github.com/user-attachments/assets/928df90f-a354-4d98-97f9-7caf8e7aa3ca)